Verionyang/final_project_dragrace/README.md

 ![plot](./Images/drag-mother.png)

+## Drag name creator
+Shakespeare once said:
+> A rose by any other name would smell as sweet.

+But when it comes to drag business, a name is truly important.
+With drag, your name should be:
+1. Memorable
+2. About you

+This application helps you find your drag name based on the drag mother who just adopted you.
+But alternatively, you will also get a drag name based on your full name.

 ## Lip sync Spotify look-up
 This application collects all the lip sync songs competed in Rupaul's Drag Race herstory.
 It will ask your music preference and recommend you a lip sync song to your liking.
 The original song list comes from an existing playlist on Spotify: [RuPaul Lip Syncs Playlist](https://open.spotify.com/playlist/49xR85Shg0IuVS9xkcfNm6)